This Is What You Need to Know About Those Full-Body Airport Security Scanners

 Full-body airport security scanners generally have less radiation than the X-ray machines used medically.
 But remember: “It’s all about frequency.
 If you’re flying constantly, it’s better to be cautious and just have the manual pat down,” says Dr. Boxer.

 “If you could be exposed three or four times a day to the full-body scanner, then prudent avoidance is a good idea,” says Dr. Boxer.
 If you know you’re going to fly multiple times in one day, ask for a pat down.
 Don’t go through the scanner each time.
-Here are some other air travel tips to know before your next flight.

 Disclosure: This post is brought to you by Reader’s Digest editors, who aim to highlight products and services you might find interesting.
 If you buy them, we may get a small share of revenue from our partners, such as Amazon Services LLC Associates Program.
 We frequently receive products free of charge from manufacturers to test.
 This does not drive our decision as to whether or not a product is featured or recommended.
 We welcome your feedback.
 Have something you think we should know about?
 Email us at [email protected]